Lady Bird Deed in Michigan: What Happens to Your Home Insurance?

 An insurance policy is a personal contract between the insurer and the named insured.
 It does not automatically transfer when property ownership changes.

-Following the court’s decision, Minnesota enacted legislation providing a 30-day temporary continuation of coverage in certain transfer-on-death situations.
+Following the court’s decision, Minnesota enacted legislation providing a 30-day temporary continuation of coverage in certain transfer on death situations.
 As of this writing, Michigan has not adopted similar protections for Lady Bird deed transfers.
-In Michigan, post-death coverage depends primarily on:

 • The specific wording of the homeowners policy.